Uniformity of quadratic points: Introduction

-Let us call a positive dimensional variety $X$ defined over a field $K$ geometrically Mordellic or GeM, if $X_{\bar K}$ does not contain subvarieties which are not of general type (see \cite[Definition 1.4]{DV}).
-For a subvariety of an abelian variety, Kawamata first showed that being GeM is equivalent to containing no translates of positive dimensional abelian subvarieties, see \cite{YujiroKawamata}.
-Let $\calA\rightarrow S$ be a family of abelian varieties defined over $\bar\QQ$ where $S$ is a variety over $\bar\QQ$.
-Let $\calX\rightarrow S$ be a family of $2$-dimensional GeM subvarieties of $\calA\rightarrow S$.
-The above theorem relies on a uniform bound of the same quality as in \cite{DGH21}, on the number of rational points for such a family $\calX\rightarrow S$.
-Namely we need the following (see \S\ref{section_notation} for the notations and heights involved)
+Let us call a positive dimensional variety $X$ defined over a field $K$ \emph{geometrically Mordellic} or \emph{GeM}, if the base change $X_{\bar K}$ to an algebraic closure $\bar K$ of $K$ does not contain subvarieties which are not of general type (see \cite[Definition 1.4]{DV}).
+For a subvariety of an abelian variety, Ueno \cite{Ueno} showed that being GeM is equivalent to containing no translates of positive dimensional abelian subvarieties.

+Let $\bA_g$ be the fine moduli space of principally polarized abelian varieties over $\bar\QQ$ with symplectic level-$l$-structure where we fix $l\geq 3$ and a primitive $l$-th root of unity; see \S\ref{section_notation_abelianschemes} for more details.
+Fix a height function $h:\bA_g(\bar\QQ)\rightarrow \RR$ associated to some ample line bundle on a fixed projective compactification $\overbar{\bA_g}$ of $\bA_g$ (see \S\ref{section_notation} for more details).
+The above theorem relies on a uniform bound of the same quality as in \cite{DGH21}, for the number of rational points on the fibers of a family of $2$-dimensional GeM subvarieties of abelian varieties.
+Specifically we show the following